 Final expense coverage is a type of whole life insurance that is intended to cover final expenses.
 These insurance policies are also commonly referred to as burial insurance or funeral insurance.

-This protection does not expire and lasts for your entire life.
-Which is very important when finding a plan to cover these inevitable costs.
+This protection does not expire and lasts for your entire life, which is very important when finding a plan to cover funeral costs.

 Burial insurance is designed for seniors and includes simple and affordable plan features.

 - No Expiration

 - Coverage Lock

 These are all of the common benefits of this type of policy.
 Some companies have additional benefits built into the plans or added on for a small additional monthly cost.

 Final Expense coverage can be taken out in addition to an existing policy, essentially supplementing what you may currently have or be a stand-alone product.
 It is most commonly taken out as a primary life insurance plan for seniors looking for affordable coverage.